department-of-veterans-affairs/caseflow/README.md

 Start all containers
 ```
 docker-compose up -d
-# run without -d to start your environment in the foreground
+# run without -d to start your environment and view container logging in the foreground

 docker-compose ps
 # this shows you the status of all of your dependencies